Discovering Complementary Colors (with Free Color Wheel Printable)

 • Blue-Purple and Yellow-Orange

-What are the 12 Complementary Colors?
+What Are the 12 Complementary Colors?

 • Red and Green